realpython/python-guide/docs/starting/which-python.rst

 expose Python code to other .NET languages.

-`Python Tools for Visual Studio <http://ironpython.net/tools/>`_ integrates IronPython directly in to the Visual Studio development environment, making it an ideal choice for Windows developers.
+`Python Tools for Visual Studio <http://ironpython.net/tools/>`_ integrates IronPython directly into the Visual Studio development environment, making it an ideal choice for Windows developers.

 IronPython supports Python 2.7. [#iron_ver]_